ra559/cis106/labs/lab2.md

 * Markdown Converter
 * Code Spell Checker

 Once you have completed these steps, follow the guide: ['How to Setup Git and Github in Ubuntu 20.04'](../guides/Ubuntu%20Github%20Setup.md) to install and setup Git and Github in your virtual machine.
-This is the environment that we are going to use for this point one.
+This is the environment that we are going to use from this point on.
 Windows/MacOS will no longer be used for completing labs or any other assignment.

 Take a screenshot of your virtual machine with VS Code running.